warbe-maker/VBA-Component-Management/README.md

 ## _SyncVbProject_
 **pending implementation**<br>
 Code synchronization allows uncoupling the productive use of a Workbook from the development and maintenance of the VB-Project.
 In this sense the synchronization of a productive VB-Project (_VB-Clone-Project_) with a development VB-Project is the **release of a VB-Project** (_VB-Raw-Project_) to production.
+In contrast to the other two services code synchronization is not supported via Workbook events but has to be initiated manually.

 ### Syncronized elements
 A full synchronization, i.e. code and module name changes, is supported for